 Frankenstein vs The Wolf Man, King Kong vs. Godzilla – People love to watch monsters duke it out on screen.
 It’s the equivalent of kids getting out all their actions figures in the sandbox with no care for intellectual property rights.
 For 80s horror fans, the prospects of seeing these horror icons battle one another was a fictional dream match.
 To be honest, Freddy vs. Jason is a supremely stupid movie featuring some cringeworthy dialogue.
 Nonetheless, it a fun stupid movie that largely satisfies what horror fans laid down the price of a ticket to see.
 The premise that brings the movie monsters together may be a little convoluted but I’m not sure I could come up with something better.
 The human characters are annoying but they’re really just there for cannon fodder.

 6 – Jason X

 Yes, I have listed Jason X higher than Freddy vs Jason.
 Both films are pretty stupid but unlike Freddy vs. Jason, Jason X knows it’s a stupid film.
-Not quite as self-aware as Jason Lives, this Jason-in-space sequel understands it is the tenth film in a franchise that has run for two decades.
-I am not entirely certain but some of the awful dialogue in Freddy vs. Jasonis delivered like director Ronny Yu wasn’t in on the joke.
+Not quite as self-aware as Jason Lives, this Jason-in-space sequel understands it’s the tenth film in a franchise.
+Some of the awful dialogue in Freddy vs. Jasonis delivered like director Ronny Yu wasn’t in on the joke.
 Writers Victor Miller and Todd Farmer play much of the concept in Jason X for laughs with a hologram sequence in particular effectively poking fun at some of the franchise’s dated tropes.
 There are also a couple of stand-out death scenes and Kane Hodder returns for the last time as Jason.
 As an interesting side note, director David Cronenberg has a small role in the film.

 5 – Friday the 13th Part III